Supervisors and CHS have charted a course and are working to improve healthcare in Clarksdale.

 CHS (Community Health Systems) bought Northwest Mississippi Regional Medical Center from Curae last summer and finalized their lease with Coahoma County Supervisors in January.
 CHS is one of the nation’s leading operators of acute care hospitals and owns 10 hospitals in Mississippi, managing them under the name of Merit Health.

-Steve Dobbs, Merit Health CEO, met with supervisors in February and again in March to request the county address five projects or plans for the hospital.
+Steve Dobbs, Merit Health CEO, met with supervisors Monday to request the county address five projects or plans for the hospital.
 Supervisors agreed to two and tentatively agreed to the other three changes that will reduce costs for the new owners.

 The county owns the facilities and property known locally as Northwest Regional and is leasing it to CHS.
 The county had a similar arrangement with Curae.